2002Bishwajeet/twitter-clone/README.md

 ## Features to be added later in the future

-[ ] Users can like and comment on tweets
+[ ] Users can like and comment on tweets.
 [ ] Users can view their profile
 [ ] Users can view other users profiles
 [ ] Users can view and upload twitter fleets